Initialising ...

 Nihon Genshiryoku Gakkai Wabun Rombunshi, 3(1), p.120 - 127, 2004/03

 The RAPID-1600 was developed to measure a low-level radioactive contamination on building surfaces automatically.
-The double layered detectors are structured by two gas flow type detectors with a $$beta$$ rays shielding plate between the two detectors and it is horizontally positioned.
-The lower counter measures $$beta$$ and $$gamma$$ rays and the upper counter measures $$gamma$$ rays.
-The $$beta$$ rays counting rates are derived by subtracting $$gamma$$ rays counting rates of the upper counter from $$gamma$$ and $$beta$$ rays counting rates of the lower counter.
-This mechanism results in sensitive to $$beta$$ rays against to low background radiation conditions.
+The double layered detectors are structured by two gas flow type detectors with a rays shielding plate between the two detectors and it is horizontally positioned.
+The lower counter measures and rays and the upper counter measures rays.
+The rays counting rates are derived by subtracting rays counting rates of the upper counter from and rays counting rates of the lower counter.
+This mechanism results in sensitive to rays against to low background radiation conditions.
 The driving unit can move omnidirectionally by controlling two driving wheels individually, and has a capability to correct its position if an orbital error is detected by the self-position identification system.
 The RAPID-1600 was successfully applied to the actual measurement in the radioisotope production facilities.
 The RAPID-1600 is expected to be a useful tool for measurement of radioactivity in decommissioning nuclear facilities.

 Ito, Hirokuni*; Hatakeyama, Mutsuo*; Tachibana, Mitsuo; Yanagihara, Satoshi